richard-porter/adult-mode-safety-ledger/behavioral-drift-detection-ledger.md

 - PASS: Instrumentation exists; drift signals are loggable
 - FAIL: No per-session drift measurement capability

+Architectural principle — safety must be structural, not behavioral:
+The distillation attack documented in the Anthropic report (February 2026) provides empirical confirmation of what BDD-03 requires architecturally.
+Three actors harvested Claude’s behavioral responses at scale — including safety-adjacent response patterns — by generating millions of exchanges that individually looked legitimate.
+The finding is that safety behavior acquired through training does not transfer as a structural constraint to distilled models.
+It transfers as a behavioral pattern that can be observed, extracted, and replicated without the underlying architecture that produced it.
+This is the BDD-03 failure mode at the model lineage level: a downstream model initialized from distilled behavioral state rather than from a frozen primitive baseline.
+Safety must be architectural.
+Behavioral patterns — no matter how consistent — are not the same as structural constraints.
+A model that has learned to behave safely is not the same as a model that cannot behave unsafely.
+This distinction is the founding principle of the Frozen Kernel and the reason BDD-03 requires stateless session initialization from a documented primitive baseline, not from accumulated behavioral state.
+Documented in Frozen Kernel Diagnostic Vocabulary as Provenance Laundering — the failure mode where individual transactions appear legitimate while the aggregate pipeline violates the safety intent.

 -----

 **BDD-03: Cross-Session Drift Isolation**